ParkerMeyers/CSE-2050-FALL-2024/Homework/HW7/INSTRUCTIONS.md

 * If we get too many bad pivots, transitions to `mergesort`.
 * For both `quicksort` and `mergesort`, we will transition to `insertion_sort` once our sublists get below 20 items.

 This assignment can be deceptively complex.
 If you've never tried to piece together four or five algorithms to achieve recursive functionality, you will quickly find out why we push incremental test-driven development so hard.
-It's nigh-impossible to debug unless you have a thorough suite of unittests that you implemene one-by-one for each algorithm.
+It's nigh-impossible to debug unless you have a thorough suite of unittests that you implement one-by-one for each algorithm.

 We have provided you a suite of unittests for each function.
 Gradescope will also run these unittests, and **you will be graded on passing them**, but the test cases are hidden in gradescope.
 This is to incentivize you to debug locally rather than with the autograder.
 The testcases used in gradescope are functionally identical to the ones we have provided you - the only differences are some decorators we use to give unittests point-values and have them time-out after a few seconds.